RhetTbull/osxphotos/README.md

   --not-selfie                    Search for photos that are not selfies.
   --panorama                      Search for panorama photos.
   --not-panorama                  Search for photos that are not panoramas.
-  --has-raw                       Search for photos with both a jpeg and RAW
+  --has-raw                       Search for photos with both a jpeg and raw
                                   version
   --only-movies                   Search only for movies (default searches
                                   both images and movies).